 Late fees accrued prior to the March 15 closure will still be owed once the Library reopens.

-Once the Library reopens, existing holds and inter-library loans (including those in transit as of March 15) will remain on the shelf for one additional week.
+Once the Library begins circulating materials, existing holds and inter-library loans (including those in transit as of March 15) will remain on the shelf for one additional week.

 Outreach services like HomeConnect and Interlibrary loans are temporarily suspended during the Library closures.
 We'll let our patrons know when we re-start those services.